Our Lady of Ransom Church, Kanyakumari: History of the flagstaff

 In 1917, a foreign (German) merchant ship carrying coal was grounded on the sandy shore of Leepuram, Kanyakumari, and could not be refloated; it was abandoned and sold at auction to Kayathan Villavarayan, a merchant from Tuticorin.
 He donated the iron mast to Our Lady of Ransom Church, Kanyakumari.
 The kattumarams of Kanyakumari were brought to Leepuram to take the mast to Kanyakumari.

-When the mast was loaded on the kattumarams, the mast together with the kattumarams sank, then began to float.
-The mast was taken to Kanyakumari by road, it was fitted into a bore hole in a stone and fixed in place with molten lead.
+When the mast was loaded on the kattumarams, the mast and the kattumarams sank; they then began to float.
+The mast was taken to Kanyakumari by road and was fitted into a bore hole in a stone and fixed in place with molten lead.